Maya Yoshida: International career

-Youth career
+Youth/Olympics career

-Yoshida earned a call-up for Japan's U-23 team in April 2008 for the first time following good performance at Nagoya Grampus.
+Yoshida was first called up to Japan's U-23 team in April 2008 for the first time following good performance at Nagoya Grampus.
 A month later on 22 May 2008, he made his Japan U23 debut in the Toulon Tournament and started the whole game, in a 2–1 win against France.
 Yoshida went on to make two appearances in the tournament, as Japan U-23 finished fourth place after reaching the semi–finals.

 It was announced on 14 July 2008 that Yoshida was called up to the Japan U-23 team for the 2008 Summer Olympic in Beijing.
-After appearing twice as an unused substitute, he made his debut in the tournament, starting the whole game, in a 1–0 loss against Netherlands on 13 August 2008 and the side was eliminated from the tournament.
+After appearing twice as an unused substitute, he made his debut in the tournament, starting the match, in a 1–0 loss against Netherlands on 13 August 2008 and the Samurai Blue was eliminated from the tournament.

 Four years later, Yoshida was called up to the Japan U-23 team for the second time ahead of the 2012 Summer Olympics in London.
 Ahead of the tournament, he was named as captain by Manager Takashi Sekizuka.
-Yoshida's first match as captain came on 26 July 2012 against Spain and helped the side keep a clean sheet, in a 1–0 win.
-In the next two matches, he helped the side keep two more clean sheets against Morocco U23 and Honduras U23 with a win and draw respectively, resulting in Japan U23 qualifying for the knockout stage.
+Yoshida's first match as captain came on 26 July 2012 against Spain and helped the Samurai Blue keep a clean sheet, in a 1–0 win.
+In the next two matches, he helped the Japan U-23 team keep two more clean sheets against Morocco U23 and Honduras U23 with a win and draw respectively, resulting in Japan U23 qualifying for the knockout stage.
 Yoshida scored his first goal of the tournament, scoring a header from Hiroshi Kiyotake's free kick, in a 3–0 against Egypt U23 in the quarter–finals.
 However, he continued to lead Japan U23 finished fourth place in the Olympics after losing to Mexico U23 and South Korea U23.
 After the match, Yoshida said: "I can appreciate that the team whose initial expectation was not so high has advanced to the top four for the first time in 44 years.
 I do not think why I could not go on it or got a medal The Olympics are a gathering of young athletes called the U-23, and it is important that as many athletes go into the national team as A and stand on the World Cup stage."